No-you-are-not/html-BarChart.js/README.md

 The main purpose of this library is to quickly create simple customizable bar charts without any difficulties.
 ## Getting started
 Let's get started using BarChart.js!
-First, we need to have a div with class "chart" in our page.
+First, we need to have a div with id "chart" in our page.

 ```html
 <div id="chart"> </div>